 Can sea dragons be kept as pets?

 Sea dragons can be kept in artificial aquatic habitats, such as aquariums.
-However, due to concerns about their numbers, it is extremely hard to get permission to keep sea dragons as pets.
+However, due to concerns about their numbers, it is extremely hard to get permission to keep them as pets.

 What countries do sea dragons live in?

 Wild sea dragons live mainly in Australia.
-However, there are sea dragons in captivity in many countries around the world.
+However, there are some in captivity in many countries around the world.
 These include Canada, the United States, and in South East Asian countries like Singapore.

 What is the oldest sea dragon?